 -

-What information are school districts required to publicly post?
+What information are public school districts and independent charter schools required to publicly post?

 Act 20 requires each school district to articulate and post an early literacy remediation plan that includes all of the following.
 The name of the diagnostic reading assessment the school districts uses; a description of the reading interventions the school district uses to address characteristics of dyslexia; a description of how the school district monitors pupil progress during interventions, including the tools used and their frequency; a description of how the school district uses early literacy assessment results to evaluate early literacy instruction; and a description of the parent notification policy that complies with Act 20.